Ancient History / Pre-Mauryan Era

 - They argue that Tantrik (evil spirit) activity is the main thing for salvation.
 They also argue that sex is main thing for salvation.
 In Sangha

-(similar to Matha in Hindu), monks and nuns were allowed to live together to practice Brahmacharya.
+(similar to Matha in Hindu religion), monks and nuns were allowed to live together to practice Brahmacharya.
 Sanghas became prostitute centers.
 To support this,

 they preached sex for salvation.